awslabs/project-lakechain/docs/src/content/docs/connectors/opensearch-storage-connector.md

 ---

-The OpenSearch storage connector enables developers to automatically push [CloudEvents](/project-lakechain/general/events) to an [OpenSearch](https://opensearch.org/) domain, and index documents at scale within their pipelines.
+The OpenSearch storage connector enables developers to automatically push [CloudEvents](/project-lakechain/general/events) to an [Amazon OpenSearch](https://opensearch.org/) domain, and index documents at scale within their pipelines.
 This connector uses [AWS Firehose](https://aws.amazon.com/firehose/) to buffer events and store them in batch to OpenSearch using a serverless architecture.

 ---